r3code/lazarus-exception-logger/README.md

 ## Install

-Download and install lpk file as Lazarus package.
+* Download and install lpk file as Lazarus package.
+* Or copy source file to your project to use it standalone, include the files in a project or set the source path, init it directly in your code.

 ## Usage

-Put component TExceptionLogger (tab Samples) to your form and set properties you want.
+### Common

 Set *Project Options - Debugging*
 *Checks and assertions*